homearrow_rightSLP Career Advicearrow_rightWhat do speech–language pathologists' contracts look like?

 More about salaried jobs:

-- The guaranteed pay, however, can be a mixed blessing.
-On the one hand, you get paid even if you’re not working with a client.
-This is great for making sure things like client cancellations don't leave you unpaid.
-It’s also great if census is low at your workplace.
+• The guaranteed pay, however, can be a mixed blessing.
+On the one hand, you get paid even if your client is absent.
+This is great for making sure things like cold and flu season don't leave you underpaid.
+It’s also great if census is occasionally low at your workplace.
 However, if you don’t pair salaried work with a caseload cap or fair productivity standards, it’s a recipe for overwork.
 Because with salaried work, you make the same amount no matter how many clients you see—high or low volume.

 2) Hourly: